kavyamali/qemuontermux-debian/README.md

-# Preinstalled Debain 13 on Termux QEMU
+# Preinstalled Debian 13 on Termux QEMU
 A Debain 13 netinstall build preinstalled with termux OVMF TianoCore EFI firmware.
 The build has full ```systemd``` integration and comes preinstalled with SSH and Basic System Utilities.